cnily03-hive/transf/README.md

 The compile environment is MinGW Clang Toolchian, posix thread, C++ 20 standard on Windows OS.
 Please make sure you have Windows Kits on your computer.

-If you meet problems when compiling, give a try to [LLVM MinGW](https://github.com/mstorsjo/llvm-mingw/releases).
+If you meet problems when compiling, give a try to [LLVM MinGW](https://github.com/mstorsjo/llvm-mingw/releases), or refer to [Github CI](./.github/workflows/compile.yml).

-The program will save the received file to the `./received` by default, you can change the directory by using the `--dir` option.
+The program will save the received file to `./received` by default, you can change the directory by using the `--dir` option.

 For more information, please refer to the help message via `--help`.